juni-vogt/legitRipple.js/README.md

 ## Touch support
-The plugin has full touch support.
+legitRipple.js has full touch support.
 You can even use multi-touch for multiple ripples in different elements at the same time.

-## Why another ripple plugin?
-There are *[a lot](https://github.com/search?l=JavaScript&q=material+ripple&type=Repositories&utf8=%E2%9C%9)* of javascript ripple plugins out there but I noticed that none of them replicate the ripple on android exactly.
-Which is not surprising since it's not documented in [google's Material Design spec](https://www.google.com/design/spec/animation/responsive-interaction.html) either.
+## Motivation

-On android, the ripple itself doesn't spread in all directions equally as fast.
-It's positioned relative to the touch position as the touch position is positioned relative to the ripple's container.
+On android, the ripples don't spread in all directions equally as fast.
+They're positioned relative to the touch position as the touch position is positioned relative to the ripple's container.

 ![Reference 1](https://raw.githubusercontent.com/matthias-vogt/legitRipple.js/gh-pages/demo-media/reference-1.gif)
 ![Reference 2](https://raw.githubusercontent.com/matthias-vogt/legitRipple.js/gh-pages/demo-media/reference-2.gif)
-<br>*App courtesy of [Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) and [Phonograph Music Player](https://play.google.com/store/apps/details?id=com.kabouzeid.gramophone)*
+<br>*App courtesies of [Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) and [Phonograph Music Player](https://play.google.com/store/apps/details?id=com.kabouzeid.gramophone)*

-This effect, however, hadn't been replicated in any plugins yet, so I decided to make one.
+There are *[a lot](https://github.com/search?l=JavaScript&q=material+ripple&type=Repositories)* of similar plugins out there but this effect, hadn't been replicated in any of them AFAIK (which is not surprising since it's not documented in [Google's Material Design spec](https://www.google.com/design/spec/animation/responsive-interaction.html) either), so I decided to make my own.

-Adding to the incentive was that those I've seen don't slow the ripple spread on mousedown and speed it up again on mouseup or don't have, what in this plugin is called the `"fixed"` `scaleMode` implemented correctly.
+Adding to the incentive was that the plugins I saw don't slow the ripple spread on mousedown and speed it up again on mouseup or don't have dragging or touch support implemented correctly.

-This plugin is probably also the only one with customizable ripples and working with inline elements.
+legitRipple.js is probably also the only one which works with inline elements and has ripples with customizable HTML.

-You could maybe say that it's a bit overkill for this simple effect but that's your call to decide ;)
+Maybe it's a bit overkill for this simple effect but that's your call to decide ;)

 ## Browser support